jenkinsci/warnings-ng-plugin/doc/Documentation.md

 each individual plugin.
 E.g., the FindBugs plugin did provide the post build action *"Publish FindBugs analysis results"*.
 These old plugin specific actions are not supported anymore, they are now marked with *\[Deprecated\]* in the user interface.
-Now you need to add a new post build step - this step now is called *"Record static analysis results"* for all static analysis tools.
+Now you need to add a new post build step - this step now is called *"Record compiler warnings and static analysis results"* for all static analysis tools.
 The selection of the tool is part of the configuration of this post build step.
 Note: the warnings produced by a post build step using the old API cannot not be read by the new post build actions.
 I.e., you can't see a combined history of the old and new results - you simply see two unrelated results.
 There is also no automatic conversion of results stored in the old format available.

 ### Migration of plugins depending on analysis-core

-The following plugins have been integrated into this version of the Warnings plugin:
+The following plugins have been integrated into this new version of the Warnings plugin:

 - Android-Lint Plugin
 - CheckStyle Plugin